lkcampbell/brackets-ruler/README.md

 An extension for [Brackets](https://github.com/adobe/brackets/) that adds an adjustable column ruler to the editor.

-**WARNING:** This extension is in experimental mode and is not functional at all.
+**WARNING:** This extension is in experimental mode.
 I am putting it on GitHub purely for my own convenience.
 Please do **not** install it or use it until I have made an announcement on the Bracket-Dev Google Group that it is ready to use.

 ### How to Install
 1. Select **Brackets > File > Install Extension...**